azahinhasan/scheduling_managing_employee_shift/technical_documentation.md

 #### Folder structure (/server is for backend)

+- `server/index.js` : This file acts as the central entry point for the server, initializing and starting the server application.
+- `server/config` : This directory contains all the configuration settings and keys.
+These configurations are imported and utilized throughout the application for various functionalities.
+- `server/middleware` : Dedicated to middleware functions, primarily focused on handling authorization and request processing.
-- `server/models` : Holds all schema models.
+- `server/models` : This folder stores all the database schema models.
+It defines the structure and relationships of the data used in the application.
-- `server/controllers` : Manages the business logic and actions.
+- `server/controllers` : Responsible for managing the core business logic of the application.
+This directory contains controllers that handle the actions based on the requests received.
-- `server/middleware` : Handles authorization functionality.
-- `server/routes` : Defines all API endpoints.
+- `server/routes` : Defines the API routes/endpoints.
+It specifies the paths and methods for client-server communication.
 - `server/helpers` : Contains reusable functions utilized across multiple files.
-- `server/_tests_` : Encompasses all Jest test cases.
+- `server/_tests_` : Contains all the Jest test cases for the application.
+This directory is essential for implementing test-driven development and ensuring code reliability.
-- `server/index.js` : Serves as the main entry point for the server.
-- `server/config` : Houses configuration keys declared and used by other files.

 #### All API endpoints

 - `POST - /auth/sign-in`: User for sign.
-Send into the body:<br/>
+Send into the body:<br/>\
   For administrator

   ```